shawnweisfeld/Smart-Video-Portal-Demo/readme.md

     docker push <docker-id>/smartvideoportal:v1.0.0
     ```

+### Local Development with your Docker Container

+1. Turn on "Shared Drives" in your Docker Settings (right click on the docker logo in the system tray)
+1. Create a Dev version of your docker file that doesn't copy our application into the container.
+It should look like [this]().
+1. Build the container

+    ```bash
+    docker build --tag smartvideoportaldev -f Dev.Dockerfile .
+    ```

+    > note that we using the `-f` flag to point to the dev version of the dockerfile

+1. Run the following command to test the container locally, then view it in the browser at [http://localhost:2222](http://localhost:2222)

+    ```bash
+    docker run -d -p 2222:8000 -v //c/Users/sweisfel/<path to your code>:/code smartvideoportaldev
+    ```

+    > note that we are telling docker to "mount" our windows drive inside the container.
+This means that any code changes we make are immidiatly available.

 ### Lets upload our video to Azure Blob storage

 1. Create a storage account to store our video